-Drugs and alcohol also contribute to physical and sexual aggression such as assault or rape.
-Possible stages of teenage experience with alcohol and drugs include abstinence (non-use), experimentation, regular use (both recreational and compensatory for other problems), abuse, and dependency.
+So, Drugs and alcohol also contribute to physical and sexual aggression such as assault or rape.
+Possible stages of teenage experience with alcohol and drugs.
+In conclusion, Include abstinence (non-use), experimentation, regular use (both recreational and compensatory for other problems), abuse, and dependency.
 Repeated and regular recreational use can lead to other problems like anxiety and depression.

-A teenager with a family history of alcohol or drug abuse and a lack of pro-social skills can move rapidly from experimentation to patterns of serious abuse or dependency.
+A teenager with a family history of alcohol or drug abuse.
+A lack of pro-social skills can move rapidly from experimentation to patterns of serious abuse or dependency.
 Some other teenagers with no family history of abuse who experiment may also progress to abuse or dependency.
 Therefore, there is a good chance that “one” will hurt you.

-Teenagers with a family history of alcohol or drug abuse are particularly advised to abstain and not experiment.
+Teenagers with a family history of alcohol or drug abuse. particularly advised to abstain and no experiment.
 No one can predict for sure who will abuse or become dependent on drugs except to say the non-user never will.

 Warning signs of teenage drug or alcohol abuse may include:

 There may also be physical signs such as red eyes, a persistent cough, and change in eating and sleeping habits.
-Alcohol or drug dependency may include blackouts, withdrawal symptoms, and further problems in functioning at home, school, or work.
+Alcohol or drug dependency may include blackouts, withdrawal symptoms.
+Further problems in functioning at home, school, or work.